 Personal Profile

 Mark lives in the south of East Lothian with his wife and two children.
 He enjoys the rural life there and spending time with his family and dog.
-He is an interested observer of rugby and football.
+He is a keen walker and runner and enjoys keeping fit and active.
+He is interested in rugby and football.